krother/pandas_go_to_space/preparations/README.rst

     :shadow: lg

     You enter your spaceship through the airlock and take off your helmet.
-    As the captain, it is your duty and privilege to be the first panda on board.
+    As the captain, it is your duty to be the first panda on board.
     There is an eerie silence.
 The ship is sleeping.
-    Only an occasional hum from a life support console can be heard.
+    An occasional hum from a life support console is all you can hear.
-    You step through the corridors without a sound, thanks to your soft paws.
-    You finally reach the bridge and the captains seat.
+    You step through the corridors and finally reach the bridge.
+    The captains seat feels comfortable, once again.
     Time to boot your spaceships computer.

     Before you can start your journey, you need to install a few programs on your ships' computer: